oliversen/chatgpt-docstrings/README.md

     - "gpt-4"
     - "gpt-3.5-turbo"

-- `chatgpt-docstrings.docstringFormat`: Which docstring format to use.
+- `chatgpt-docstrings.docstringStyle`: Which docstring style to use.

   - *Default value*: "google"
   - *Available options*: